Saiminator/Kyuukei/_characters/12-ars.md

 ## Background

-Ars is the **reserved utility mage** of **Cerulean Winds**, known for his quiet nature and methodical approach to magic.
-Unlike his more combat-oriented teammates, Ars specializes in **support magic, magical detection, and toolcrafting**, ensuring that the party is always equipped with **useful enchantments and protective spells**.
+Ars is the reserved utility mage of Cerulean Winds, known for his quiet nature and methodical approach to magic.
+Unlike his more combat-oriented teammates, Ars specializes in support magic, magical detection, and toolcrafting, ensuring that the party is always equipped with useful enchantments and protective spells.

-While he does not excel in offensive combat, Ars is skilled in **Null Magic**, allowing him to **create defensive barriers and basic weapons** when necessary.
-He plays a crucial role in **identifying magical threats**, scouting for hidden enchantments, and reinforcing the group's equipment through his knowledge of magical craftsmanship.
+While he does not excel in offensive combat, Ars is skilled in Null Magic, allowing him to create defensive barriers and basic weapons when necessary.
+He plays a crucial role in identifying magical threats, scouting for hidden enchantments, and reinforcing the group's equipment through his knowledge of magical craftsmanship.

-Despite his reserved demeanor, Ars is a dedicated and reliable member of **Cerulean Winds**, always looking for ways to improve the team's survival and efficiency.
-He often spends his downtime **experimenting with magical tools**, enhancing their functionality, and ensuring that the party always has an advantage in unpredictable encounters.
+Despite his reserved demeanor, Ars is a dedicated and reliable member of Cerulean Winds, always looking for ways to improve the team's survival and efficiency.
+He often spends his downtime experimenting with magical tools, enhancing their functionality, and ensuring that the party always has an advantage in unpredictable encounters.

 ## Abilities

-**Elemental Utility Magic:** Ars is proficient in **basic elemental spells**, using them primarily for **practical and support-based applications** rather than direct combat.
+**Elemental Utility Magic**: Ars is proficient in basic elemental spells, using them primarily for practical and support-based applications rather than direct combat.

-**Null Magic:** Ars can conjure **defensive barriers and basic magical constructs**, which he uses primarily for protection rather than offense.
+**Null Magic**: Ars can conjure defensive barriers and basic magical constructs, which he uses primarily for protection rather than offense.

-**Magical Toolcrafting:** Ars has an **innate talent for crafting and enhancing magical tools**, allowing him to design specialized items that assist the team in their adventures.
+**Magical Toolcrafting**: Ars has an innate talent for crafting and enhancing magical tools, allowing him to design specialized items that assist the team in their adventures.